750,000 Accessible Restaurant Menus

 On your iPhone® in the palm of your hand.

 Yes, that’s not a typo.
-The Menus4ALL iPhone app offers 500,000 accessible menus in the United States and 250,000 accessible menus in Canada.
+The Menus4ALL iPhone app offers 750,000 accessible menus across United States and Canada.

 Wherever you are and whenever you want The Menus4ALL iPhone app is the largest network of restaurant menus in one place and all of the menus are fully accessible.